Silthus/sInventoryKeeper/Readme.md

 ### Dependencies

-This plugin depends on [sLib](https://github.com/Silthus/sLib) which provides a lot of useful features and common functions for all of my plugins.
+This plugin **requires [sLib](https://github.com/Silthus/sLib)** which provides a lot of useful features and common functions for all of my plugins.

 > [Download sLib](https://github.com/Silthus/sLib/releases/latest) and drop it into your plugin directory.